UBC-MDS/gapminder_challenge/README.md

 ## License

-`gapminder_challenge` was created by DSCI532_Group12.
+`gapminder_challenge` was created by Son Chau, Julien Gordon, Irene Yan, and Vanessa Yuen.
 It is licensed under the terms of the MIT license.

 ## Credits